-Our Acrocanthosaurus atokensis skull cast, recently donated to the museum and nicknamed “Atoka” by staff, will give visitors insight into this ferocious animal that ruled Oklahoma and Texas during the Early Cretaceous period.
+Our Acrocanthosaurus atokensis skull cast, nicknamed “Atoka” by staff, will give visitors insight into this ferocious animal that ruled Oklahoma and Texas during the Early Cretaceous period.
 Similar in size to Tyrannosaurus rex, Acrocanthosaurus lived 50 million years before T.rex!

 Other returning popular DINO DAYS attractions are the DINO DIG and the 3-D Dino Theater.
 The dig allows children to search for fossils using paleontological techniques.
 The theater displays dinosaur documentaries and feature-length movies like Jurassic Park 3-D and Walking with Dinosaurs in 3-D. DINO ACADEMY will return again this year offering children ages 6-12 a hands-on dino experience.
 DINO Nights at the Museum will also return, giving visitors a chance to tour the exhibit by flashlight.

 During DINO DAYS special extended hours will be offered.
 The museum will be open Tuesday, Wednesday, Friday and Saturday from 10am to 4pm.
 On Thursdays, our hours will be 10am to 8pm.
 We are closed Sunday and Monday.

 Don’t miss out on the fun when The Sherman Museum hosts the only exhibition of dinosaur fossils in Grayson County!